Horden railway station: Reopening

-It had been a long-held ambition of Durham County Council to reopen a station on the Durham Coast Line between Seaham and Hartlepool, to serve the communities of in the county's south east.
-The council investigated seven potential sites in the area, initially selected a site adjacent to the Sea View Industrial Estate in Horden as the most suitable for a new station.
+It had been a long-held ambition of Durham County Council to reopen a station on the Durham Coast Line between Seaham and Hartlepool, to serve the communities in the county's south east.
+The council investigated seven potential sites in the area, initially selecting a site adjacent to the Sea View Industrial Estate in Horden as the most suitable for a new station.
 The site was located about 3/4 mi to the north of the original station.

 It was identified that one of the key benefits of reopening Horden, as opposed to any of the other closed stations on the Durham Coast Line was the station's close proximity to Peterlee, which has grown significantly since 1964.
 This allowed the potential for 61,000 residents to benefit from improved access to employment opportunities across the region.
 Durham County Council had applied for funding from the first round of the Department for Transport's New Stations Fund in 2013, but were unsuccessful at that stage.

 In September 2016, Durham County Council announced that a new preferred site had been identified at South East View, Horden, and a public consultation was launched, in order to gauge the potential usage of a reopened station.
 This site is located about 200 yd from the original station, significantly closer than the earlier proposal.

 In July 2017, it was announced that the station would be built with a contribution of £4.4 million in funding from the second round of the New Stations Fund, with the remainder of the scheme's £10.5 million cost being covered by funding which has already been provided by Durham County Council and the North East Combined Authority.
 Network Rail submitted a planning application for the new station on 1 November 2018, and this was duly approved on 7 January 2019.

 The first stage of construction work for this project, involving the creation of the station car park and adjacent bus stop, commenced on 28 May 2019.
 It was later followed by the construction of the station itself, as well as associated signalling and track realignment works, in the second stage.
 In late April 2020, having completed both platforms, the station's footbridge and associated ramps and stairs were installed by Story Contracting, using a 500 tonne crane.
 Following this, work progressed through mechanical, electrical and telecoms works and, finally, interface works between the station and car park.

 The station opened on 29 June 2020.
 It had originally been expected to be open in March 2020, but this was later revised to May 2020.
 This May 2020 opening date was also missed owing to a requirement to adjust working practices in response to the COVID-19 pandemic.